A Note On Wide Load Permits

 RM 652, from US 285 to Pecos River

-A Loving County project from the Pecos River to the New Mexico state line lets in August 2018.
+RM 652, from Pecos River to New Mexico state line

 A Reeves County project from US 285 to the Culberson County line lets in February 2020.